mearlboro/Synch.Live/python/camera/README.md

-# Synch.Live video library
+# Synch.Live camera code

-This branch contains development for the **observer** system equipped with the RPi Camera Module, as well as example media files and code that can be used offline for testing and analysis.

-Mainly the code on this branch performs object detection and object tracking to produce trajectories, and computes information-theoretical causal emergence of these trajectories using the positions of each player and the centre of mass of the group as described in:
+The code in this package performs object detection and object tracking to produce trajectories, and computes information-theoretical causal emergence of these trajectories using the positions of each player and the centre of mass of the group as described in: